MicrosoftDocs/dynamics-365-project-operations/articles/expense/new-expense-mobile-app-Install-and-configure.md

   1. App registration in Azure Active Directory
   2. Configure the custom connector using the registered app details.

-The following sections explain how to regiter the Expense moblile app in Microsoft Azure Active Directory, and configure the custom connector.
+The following sections explain how to register the Expense mobile app in Microsoft Azure Active Directory, and configure the custom connector.

 ### App registration in Azure AD